zacharybmeyers/smallsh/README.txt

---Use gcc with the following command in bash to create an executable from main.c
+--Use gcc with the following command in bash to create an executable from smallsh.c

 gcc -std=c99 -g -Wall -o smallsh smallsh.c

---Alternatively, use the Makefile to create an executable for movies_by_year with
+--Alternatively, use the Makefile to create an executable for smallsh with

 make